Uet era Ngermeuangel - marine lake of jellyfishes

 Golden jellyfish in this lake has similar daily migration pattern to that of Jellyfish Lake - but here jellyfish does not avoid the shadow.
 Golden jellyfish of Remeliik is small - diameter does not exceed 14 cm

 This lake contains also another species of jellyfish - Aurelia sp.
 This jellyfish has a well pronounced habit of vertical migration, possibly following the movements of their prey - copepods.

-Since late 1990ies Uet era Ngermeuangel is included in some tourist routes, although it is less popular than famous Jellyfish Lake.
+Since the late 1990s Uet era Ngermeuangel is included in some tourist routes, although it is less popular than famous Jellyfish Lake.